b-etz/sky130_be_ip__lsxo/README.md

 The listed specifications are provided in table form, with individual simulation buttons on the right-hand side.

-Total simulation time is currently over 45 minutes.
+Total simulation time is currently over 3 hours.
 I recommend running each simulation type individually.
 If possible, in your simulation home directory, update `.spiceinit` to include the line:

 ```
-set num_threads=8
+set num_threads={Max System Threads}
 ```

 Due to simulation time limitations, all testbenches are performed during crystal startup, or simulating a crystal response with pure sinusoids.
 Some of these CACE testbenches that include a crystal model, such as duty cycle, can produce spurious results caused by variations in startup time. **To plot example behavior and tool with testbench settings, see the manual testbench in the `xschem/` directory.**